SecurityAttributes/SecurityPosture/README.md

 ## Security Posture by Example
-Concepts are one thing, but understanding how they function in real life use cases is an essential component to their effectiveness.
+Concepts are one thing, but understanding how they function in real life is an essential component to their effectiveness.

 At [By Example](./By_Example/README.md), you'll find realistic scenarios that demonstrate how posture attributes can be used as part of business processes.